nrc4867/webcheckers/docs/DesignDoc.md

 player.

 ## Testing
-> _This section will provide information about the testing performed
-> and the results of the testing._
+This section will provide information about the testing performed and the results of the testing

 ### Acceptance Testing
 > _Report on the number of user stories that have passed all their